Call for proposals for ARTIS collaboration in research training

 ARTIS issues two calls for proposals per year, with deadlines in January and July.

-The next deadline for the submission of ARTIS proposals for ARTIS collaboration is 31 July 2016.
-A further call, with a deadline of 31 January 2017, will be sent out in the autumn.
+The next deadline for the submission of ARTIS proposals for ARTIS collaboration is 31 January 2017.

 General criteria for applications